-I am located at the Faculty of Chemistry and Chemical Technology at University of Ljubljana and the focus of my interest are mechanisms of developement and evolution of cell death in early evolving organisms, such as cyanobacteria and algae.
+Located at the Faculty of Chemistry and Chemical Technology at University of Ljubljana, I aim to understand the role of proteolytic events in cell death processes of early evolving organisms, such as cyanobacteria and algae.

 I am a member of a research group led by prof. Jurij Svete, but beside experimental work in the lab I am also teaching and leading practical laboratory courses for students enroled in Bachelor’s and Master’s studies of the programme Biochemistry at our faculty.

 Some info about other activities I am involved in can be found here.